Military Spouse Jobs Continues Partnership With Prudential To Support Army Spouse Career Advancement

 Military Spouse Jobs

-FORT MYERS, FLORIDA, USA, September 25, 2023 /EINPresswire/ -- Military Spouse Jobs announced a continued partnership with Prudential Financial, Inc. in support of its Arm-Me Up Army Spouses Career Campaign.
+FORT MYERS, FLORIDA, USA, September 26, 2023 /EINPresswire/ -- Military Spouse Jobs announced a continued partnership with The Prudential Foundation, Inc. in support of its Arm-Me Up Army Spouses Career Campaign.
 Arm-Me Up is a targeted program, which reaches out to US Army spouses and connects them to a full range of employment services.
-Prudential Financial has consistently been a strong advocate for the military community, particularly in the area of spousal welfare and employment.
+The Prudential Foundation has consistently been a strong advocate for the military community, particularly in the area of spousal welfare and employment.

 The mission of Military Spouse Jobs and the Arm-Me Up initiative is to change the narrative of military spouse employment by providing avenues for personal empowerment and career enhancement.
 Arm-Me Up is branch-focused, enhancing the career pathways for Army spouses through career development, education, training, mentorship and, most importantly, employment.
 No-cost career and employment services are provided to active duty, retired, and widowed spouses, as well as fiancés and military caregivers.

-For more information and program registration, visit the Arm Me Up Campaign at: and .
+For more information and program registration, visit the Arm Me Up Campaign at: /army-spouses and .

 Angie Fair